-This is part one of my three part review of Ai no Kusabi.
+This is part one of my three-part review of Ai no Kusabi.
 This first part will cover my introduction to the series through the OVA released in 1992 and 1994 in Japan, the second part will cover the light novel series and the third will cover the 2012 four episode anime OVA.
 Also Spoiler Warning!
-These reviews will discuss the plot of the series so if you don’t want to be spoiled go out and watch the animes at least before reading this review. there are places online where you can watch the first OVA’s.
+These reviews will discuss the plot of the series so if you don’t want to be spoiled, go and watch the anime at least before reading this review.
+There are ‘places’ online where you can watch the first OVA’s.

-The cyberpunk genre has been home to many a masterpiece within anime and the community surrounding it since the eighties.
+The cyberpunk genre has been home to many a masterpiece within anime since the eighties.
 From the boom in popularity of anime that stemmed from the classic manga and anime movie adaptation Akira to the popularity of shows like Bubblegum Crisis and Appleseed.
-These stories hold a common thread of the early history of cyberpunk stories with a focus on a dystopian future with a story that centers around corruption of power and the fight for survival in such a world, and this trend would continue with series like Cyber City Oedo 808, an over looked gem in my opinion that sadly does suffer from a… let’s call it amusing dub which seems to stop a lot of people looking at it seriously, not that it should be taken seriously with how camp the plot can get it is still a really fun anime to watch.
+These stories hold onto a common thread of the early history of cyberpunk stories with a focus on a dystopian future with a story that centers around corruption of power and the fight for survival in such a world, and this trend would continue with series like Cyber City Oedo 808, an overlooked gem in my opinion that sadly does suffer from a… let’s call it amusing dub which seems to stop a lot of people looking at it seriously, not that it should be taken seriously with how camp the plot can get it is still a really fun anime to watch.

 It is at this point that we see the first real interaction between the two as Riki repays his debt to Iason with his body but not in the way he had expected, with the whole incident ending with Iason referring to Riki as nothing more than a pet.
 Master and pet is the relationship between Riki and Iason and though Riki won’t admit it, it is the only way the two can be together because of the world they live in.